keyvank/tsp/src/1-compute.md

     Or(circuit, carry1, carry2, out_carry)
 ```

-Once we have a triple adder ready, we can proceed and create multi-bit adders.
-Let's try building a 8-bit adder.
-We will need to put 8 full-adders in a row, connecting the second digit of the result of each adder as the third input value of the next adder, mimicking the addition algorithm we discussed earlier.
+Once we have a full-adder ready, we can proceed with building multi-bit adders.
+For example, to create an 8-bit adder, we need to connect eight full-adders in a row.
+The carry output of each adder serves as the carry input for the next, mimicking the addition algorithm we discussed earlier.

 ```python=
 def Adder8(circuit, in_a, in_b, in_carry, out_sum, out_carry):